Nuwa-genomics/Nuwa/README.md

 ### \*\*Work in progress! ⚠️\*\*

-Deep neural networks have many potential use cases for genomic analyses including quality control, dimensionality reduction and spatial transcriptomics.
+Deep neural networks have many potential use cases for genomic analyses including quality control, dimensionality reduction or even spatial transcriptomics.
 Nuwa aims to integrate several deep learning models in a visual, easy to use interface with other filtering and data analysis familiar to most scanpy users.

 ## Getting Started